ZainaSE7835/Challenge-5/README.md

 ##Lessons learnt:
 - Create a series of prompts within a while loop
 - The difference between for and while loops and the purpose of each
-- Identified weak areas that need improvement e.g. accessing local variables from outside
+- Identified areas that need improvement e.g. accessing local variables from outside, prompt appears when the page loads, and the alert message "password too short.
+Try again" shows up when I click cancel because the value returned is null.

 ##Usage: